How often should law firms write new content? The answer depends on their goals.

-Ideally, if you have done everything correctly, you will have potential clients finding that law firm content organically while looking for legal information.
+Ideally, if you’ve done everything correctly, you’ll have potential clients finding your content organically when they look for legal information.

-This is what you hope for when you publish any type of content, but it sometimes isn’t enough to publish something and have that be the end of it.
+Of course, this is what you hope for when you publish any content, but it sometimes isn’t enough to post something and have that be the end of it.

-Sharing new content on your social media channels is not only an easy way of putting it in front of an audience, but it also ensures you’ll continuously have something to post.
+Sharing new content on your social media channels is an easy way of putting it in front of an audience and ensuring you’ll continuously have something to post.

 6. Measuring Conversions

-After you’ve put in all the work to create content for your law firm client, you will want to know that it’s working.
+After you’ve created content for your law firm, you will want to measure if it’s working.

-The goal of writing content is always to bring in new clients, and there are a few ways you can go about determining how the content is faring in that area.
+Generally, the goal of writing content is to bring in new clients.
+There are a few ways you can measure your content.

-Tools such as Google Analytics are available to help you get accurate information regarding the impact that SEO content has had on sales.
+Tools such as Google Analytics are available to help you get accurate information regarding the impact of SEO content on sales.

-Talk to the lawyers at the firm to see if the quality of their inbound leads has changed since the content was published.
+You can also talk to your firm’s lawyers to check on the quality of their inbound leads since publishing the content.

-Checking conversions provides you with key information you can use for your future content strategy.
+Checking conversions provides vital information you can use for your future content strategy.

-Everyone would like to get great ROI on the first try, but it might take some time for a law firm to find its footing when just beginning its content strategy.
+Everyone would like excellent results on the first try.
+But it might take time for your law firm to find footing when beginning its content strategy.

-Taking a few tries might be stressful, but it will pay off when it is done right.
+So, taking a few attempts might be stressful, but it will pay off when you do it right.